Oregon Trail: Clothing, equipment, and supplies

 Goods, supplies, and equipment were often shared by fellow travelers.
 Items that were forgotten, broken, or worn out could be bought from a fellow traveler, post, or fort along the way.
 New iron shoes for horses, mules, and oxen were put on by blacksmiths found along the way.
 Equipment repairs and other goods could be procured from blacksmith shops established at some forts and some ferries.
-Emergency supplies, repairs, and livestock were often provided by local residents in California, Oregon, and Utah for late travelers on the trail who were hurrying to beat the snow.
+Emergency supplies, repairs, and livestock were often provided by residents in California, Oregon, and Utah for late travelers on the trail who were hurrying to beat the snow.

-Non-essential items were often abandoned to lighten the load, or in case of emergency.
-Many travelers would salvage discarded items, picking up essentials or leaving behind their lower quality item when a better one was found abandoned along the road.
-Some profited by collecting discarded items, hauling them back to jumping off places, and reselling them.
+Non-essential items were often abandoned to lighten the load or in case of emergency.
+Many travelers would salvage discarded items, picking up essentials or leaving behind their lower-quality items when a better one was found abandoned along the road.
+Some profited by collecting discarded items, hauling them back to jumping-off places, and reselling them.
 In the early years, Mormons sent scavenging parties back along the trail to salvage as much iron and other supplies as possible and haul it to Salt Lake City, where supplies of all kinds were needed.
 Others would use discarded furniture, wagons, and wheels as firewood.
 During the 1849 gold rush, Fort Laramie was known as "Camp Sacrifice" because of the large amounts of merchandise discarded nearby.
 Travelers had pushed along the relatively easy path to Fort Laramie with their luxury items but discarded them before the difficult mountain crossing ahead, and after discovering that many items could be purchased at the forts or located for free along the way.
 Some travelers carried their excess goods to Salt Lake City to be sold.

 Professional tools used by blacksmiths, carpenters, and farmers were carried by nearly all.
-Axes, crow bars, hammers, hatchets, hoes, mallets, mattocks, picks, planes, saws, scythes, and shovels were used to clear or make a road through brush or trees, cut down the banks to cross a wash or steep banked stream, build a raft or bridge, or repair the wagon.
+Axes, crowbars, hammers, hatchets, hoes, mallets, mattocks, picks, planes, saws, scythes, and shovels were used to clear or make a road through brush or trees, cut down the banks to cross a wash or steeply banked stream, build a raft or bridge, or repair the wagon.
 In general, as little road work as possible was done.
 Travel was often along the top of ridges to avoid the brush and washes common in many valleys.